 - The director node created in Chapter 4, Installing director. - A set of bare metal machines for your nodes.
 The number of nodes required depends on the type of overcloud you intend to create.
 These machines must comply with the requirements set for each node type.
-These nodes require Red Hat Enterprise Linux 7.6 or later installed as the host operating system.
-Red Hat recommends using the latest version available. - One network connection for managing the pre-provisioned nodes.
+These nodes require Red Hat Enterprise Linux 8.2. - One network connection for managing the pre-provisioned nodes.
 This scenario requires uninterrupted SSH access to the nodes for orchestration agent configuration. - One network connection for the Control Plane network.
 There are two main scenarios for this network: - Using the Provisioning Network as the Control Plane, which is the default scenario.
 This network is usually a layer-3 (L3) routable network connection from the pre-provisioned nodes to the director.
 The examples for this scenario use following IP address assignments: